Any MCP client

 Add coree to any MCP-compatible agent.

 coree runs as a stdio MCP server.
 Any MCP-compatible agent or client can connect to it.
+This page is the authoritative generic setup guide - use it when no agent-specific installation page exists.

 MCP server config